saikatdas0790/my-website/src/posts/2020/03/linux-core-util-commands.md

 - `cal` - displays a calendar of the current month
 - `df` - displays the current amount of free space on our disk drives
 - `free` - displays the amount of free memory
+- `clear` - clear the terminal screen
+- `history` - display or manipulate the history list
 - `exit` - ends a terminal session

 ## Navigation Commands